HBS-HBX/django-elastic-migrations/README.md

 ### Deployment Flow

 #### Development Time
+- Developer (in the past) has subclassed `IndexMaster`, including a link to a `elasticsearch_dsl.document.DocType` for their schema as well as a base name for the index, e.g. `course_search`.
+See installation below for more information.

-- Developer changes the schema of a `DocType` associated with an `IndexMaster`, say, the `course_search` index.
+- Developer (now) changes the schema of a `elasticsearch_dsl.document.DocType` associated with an `IndexMaster`, say, the `course_search` index.

 - Developer runs `./manage.py es_makemigrations course_search`, which
+  will, when it is run, create a new *IndexInstance* with the new schema.
-  adds a new index, and commits it into the pull request that contains the index schema changes.
+  Developer commits it into the pull request that contains the index schema changes.

 #### Pre-deployment
 - `course_search-1` is currently being used in prod